mlavi/hugo/content/post/personal/us-sedition-president-censure-and-impeachment.md

     - The VP called for the National Guard to protect the Capitol and Congress because the President had not done so.
 Given the emergency, it is unlikely the President delegated the task and more likely the President was allowing the riot to continue for his benefit.
   - How can you keep your conscious to stay in office, why won't you resign instead of continuing to threaten our Republic?

-Yes, I've learned how "Law and Order" is an epitaph for systematic racial oppression by the police in the US, which historically arose from the previous attempt in Congress to overturn the election and creation of a comittee that enacted Jim Crow laws.
+Yes, I've learned how "Law and Order" is an epitaph for systematic racial oppression by the police in the United States, which historically arose from the previous attempt in Congress to overturn the election and creation of a comittee that enacted Jim Crow laws.

 But I suspect, there are only simple answers: